Astewell/IntersectionCalculator/README.md

 # IntersectionCalculator
-Create 2 Line Segments with 2 Points each and program will calculate intersection
+Create 2 Line Segments with 2 Points each and this program will calculate intersection